JasonTarzan/StatLearnProj/Mathieu/README.md

     - __To do next__ : find why Simple BOW perform that good, implement __logreg__ classification

 3. *Simple_Classifiers_CBOW.ipynb* :
-    - __rain simple models of classification__ such as Naive Bayes, Decision Tree, Support Vector Machines and Multilayer                      Perceptron.
+    - __Train simple models of classification__ such as ___Naive Bayes (no we don't, since words representation are not compatibles)___, Decision Tree, Support Vector Machines and Multilayer                      Perceptron.
     - __Text Preprocessing__ :
         - __Tokenizer__ : We use nltk, very poor tokenizer, can be improved by removing https://.. links, symbols...
         - __Continuous Bag of Words__ : We use gensim that allow us to train our language model, we use our tweets data.
-    - __To do next__ : improve trained model by collect more tweets, maybe on other topics..., try skip grams, use pretrained language models, implement __logreg__ classification
+    - __To do next__ : improve trained model by collect more tweets, maybe on other topics..., use pretrained language models, implement __logreg__ classification

+4. *Simple_Classifiers_SkipGram.ipynb* :
+    - __Train simple models of classification__ such as ___Naive Bayes (no we don't, since words representation are not compatibles)___, Decision Tree, Support Vector Machines and Multilayer                      Perceptron.
+    - __Text Preprocessing__ :
+        - __Tokenizer__ : We use nltk, very poor tokenizer, can be improved by removing https://.. links, symbols...
+        - __Skip Gram__ : We use gensim that allow us to train our language model, we use our tweets data.

+## Concerns
+1. Is the word embeding good for personalized CBOW, personalized Skip Gram and pretrained model...
+2. ...